rusefi/rusefi_documentation/WBO.md

 ![x](FAQ/LSU_42_LSU_49_Plug_Comparsion.jpg)

-With SOIC-24 rusEfi module W1=W10=0R means LSU 4.2
+With SOIC-24 rusEFI module W1=W10=0R means LSU 4.2

-With SOIC-24 rusEfi module W1=W10=Do not populate means LSU 4.9
+With SOIC-24 rusEFI module W1=W10=Do not populate means LSU 4.9

+Q: Any troubleshooting hints when things do not work?

+A: VM wire between CJ125 and sensor is virtual ground, should measure 2.5v when sensor is disconnected.